 Counseling and Social Work

-The RMS counseling department takes pride in bringing Batavia a comprehensive program that is developmentally appropriate for your middle school student.
-Our counselors are here to work with parents, students, and staff.
-Please feel free to call or e-mail our counselors with any questions, concerns, or to set up an appointment for you and/or your child.
+The RMS Student Services department takes pride in bringing Batavia a comprehensive program that is developmentally appropriate for your middle school student.
+Our counselors and social workers are here to work with parents, students, and staff.
+Please feel free to call or e-mail with any questions, concerns, or to set up an appointment for you and/or your child.

 Contacts